Reed-CompBio/spras/docs/tutorial/beginner.rst

 - label: a name that uniquely identifies a dataset throughout the SPRAS workflow and outputs.
 - node_files: Input files listing the “prizes” or important starting nodes ("sources" or "targets") for the algorithm
 - edge_files: Input interactome or network file that defines the relationships between nodes
-- other_files: This is placefolder for potential future delevelopment
+- other_files: This placefolder is not used
 - data_dir: The file path of the directory where the input dataset files are located

 Reconstruction Settings